 - oats – you can always add more oats to help absorb the liquid

 I haven’t tried these, so I am not sure if they work.
 You will have to play around with it some until you get the consistency you like.
-Again, just note this will change up the macros and they probably won’t have as much protein!
+Again, just note this will change up the nutritional breakdown and macros and they probably won’t have as much protein.

 These cookies are pretty straight to the point and you can’t substitute too many things, but here are a few things that might work:

 - eggs – you can use whole eggs instead of egg whites.
-Usually, 3 eggs whites equal 1 whole egg, so I would go for 2-3 whole eggs
+Usually, 3 tablespoons egg whites equal 1 whole egg, so I suggest 2-3 whole eggs.

 More healthy protein snacks